-For more than 20 years the ForestFinance Group has been a successful provider of ecological forest investments.
-Today, more than 18,000 customers trust in the products of ForestFinance and its business model, which is unique throughout Europe.
-Since its foundation in 1995, the company has planted over 9,500,000 trees and has been free of any debts.
+For 25 years the ForestFinance Group has been a successful provider of ecological forest investments.
+Today, more than 22,000 customers trust in the products of ForestFinance and its business model, which is unique throughout Europe.
+Since its foundation in 1995, the company has planted over 10,000,000 trees and has been free of any debts.

 ForestFinance is the only German provider of forest investments that has already paid out six-figure revenues, and continues with yearly payouts, from its own forests to the investors.
 In 2007, the money was distributed to the company’s first customers who invested in the ’90s.
 ForestFinance also generates proceeds from cocoa and banana plant sales, which are paid out to investors on a regular basis.

-The Forest Finance Service GmbH is certified according to the DIN EN ISO 9001:2008 standard, ensuring constant optimisation of corporate structures, processes and procedures.
-For our employees this certification forms the basis of more transparent operational workflows and the early identification of potential sources of error.
+The Forest Finance Service GmbH operates according to the DIN EN ISO 9001:2008 guidelines, ensuring constant optimisation of corporate structures, processes and procedures.
+For our employees these guidelines form the basis of more transparent operational workflows and the early identification of potential sources of error.

 ForestFinance highly prioritises the principles of sustainability.
 All ForestFinance forests and cocoa forest areas correspond to the standards of a certified sustainable forestry management.
 Our measures to protect biodiversity and the sustainable management of natural resources considerably exceed official standards – and so does our social commitment.